wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. _sdr_rx:

-Listening to Wi-Fi Traffic and measuring CSI for 802.11a/g/n/ac/ax/be protocol frames
+Listening to Wi-Fi Traffic and Measuring CSI for 802.11a/g/n/ac/ax/be-Format Frame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. _sdr-rx-20-cbw:
-Listening to a 20 MHz bandwidth channel
+Listening to 20 MHz Bandwidth Channels
 +++++++++++++++++++++++++++++++++++++++++++

 In the simplest form, if you want to listen to the Wi-Fi traffic of a 20 MHz bandwidth channel centered at 2412 MHz using an SDR device with the ID ``SDR_ID``, you can use the following command: